Please install the Flash Plugin

 Stephen became a Trustee late in 2008.
 He served as our Treasurer before stepping up to the position of Chairman in June 2013.

 Stephen took a double First in Economics and Law at St John's College Cambridge before a career that has taken in BCG, Guinness and Pearson.

 He spent six years running the Financial Times Group and then in 2003 became CEO of the internet start up, Betfair; now one of the world's largest internet companies.
 Since 2006 he has run his own investment and property development companies, and been a senior adviser to a private equity fund.

-He currently serves on the board of Channel Four and on the Advisory Board of the Judge Business School in the University of Cambridge.
+He currently serves on the Advisory Board of the Judge Business School in the University of Cambridge.

 Harry McQuillan - Treasurer

 Harry achieved a BSc (Hons) in Pharmacy from Heriot-Watt University in 1988 and registered with the Royal Pharmaceutical Society of Great Britain (RPSGB) in 1989.
 He completed a post graduate diploma in clinical pharmacy (community) at Queens University Belfast October 2002.

 From 1988 to 2003 Harry undertook a variety of roles at regional and local level for Boots the Chemists Ltd. During this time he became interested in pharmacy politics and actively participated as a member and chair of Health Board committees and as a member of the RPSGB Scottish Executive.

 In November 2003 he was appointed to the role of National Pharmacy Advisor to NHS 24 where he worked closely with the Scottish Executive Health Department (SEHD).